aviket/autolisp-youtube/README.md

 3. **Selects Objects at Vertices:**
    - `(setq vlist (c:getvertices))`: Calls the `c:getvertices` function to get the polyline vertices.
-   - `(setq entities (ssget "f" vlist))`: Selects objects in the drawing that are within a small fuzzy window around each vertex point.

-4. **Changes Object Color:**
-   - `(command "chprop" entities "" "C" "1" "")`: Changes the color of the selected objects to red (color index 1).

 **In summary:**